 The national parks are spread over more than 30,000 square kilometres across the North and the South Islands of New Zealand and attract backpackers from across the globe.
-You can explore these conservation spots of natural exquisiteness kayaking, canoeing, hiking and walking through.
+Travellers can explore these parks by kayaking, canoeing, hiking and walking through the various trails.

 1. Egmont National Park

-Egmont National Park is located in the North Island and it houses a dormant volcano Mount Taranaki.
-You can discover the park’s lush forests, rivers, waterfalls, pools, swamps and lava gorges by walking and hiking around the place.
-From short 15-minute walks on the Kamahi Track to three-day trips on the Pouakai Circuit, there are several short walking trails and other mountaineering activities that you can enjoy in the park.
-The Camphouse and Dawson Falls Power Station are the must-see heritage sites in this national park in New Zealand.
+Egmont National Park is located on the North Island, and houses a dormant volcano Mount Taranaki.
+Walking and hiking through the trails and beaten paths, one can discover the park’s lush forests, rivers, waterfalls, pools, swamps and lava gorges.
+From short 15-minute walks on the Kamahi Track to three-day trips on the Pouakai Circuit, there are several short walking trails and other mountaineering activities that visitors can enjoy.
+The Camphouse and Dawson Falls Power Station are the must-see heritage sites in this national park of New Zealand.
 Experienced mountaineers can try their hands on a challenging climb to the summit of Mount Taranaki.

 2. Whanganui National Park